sanbee/parafeed/UserDoc.md

 > > script.
 When run in this mode, value of all the keywords which needs to be set must be supplied on the
 > > command-line (the order of the command-line options is not important).
 The keywords must be fully
 > > spelled in the command-line options (i.e., no minimum-match will be applicable).

+  * `help=noprompt,dryrun`:
+> > An additional comma-separated specification `dryrun` can be given with the `noprompt` option.
+In this mode, the application will parse all the keywords supplied on the command-line and silently exit immediately after this parsing phase.
+Any error during the parsing phase will trigger an error condition (C++ exception).
+This is useful in the development stage where the inputs can be verified without running the full application.

   * `help=explain`:
 > > This executes the `explain` command of the interactive shell (see section on [User Commands](https://github.com/sanbee/parafeed/blob/wiki/UserDoc.md#user-commands))